 Ref No. High Level Strategic Actions Outcome Priority Deliver by: 1.
 Establish transparent and responsible asset management processes that align with best appropriate practice.
-This includes ensuring consistency across the Asset Management Strategy, Long Term Financial Plan, Technology One asset registers, levels of service for all asset classes, data collection, validation and reporting.
+This includes ensuring consistency across the Asset Management Strategy, Long Term Financial Plan, Technology One asset registers, levels of service for all asset classes, data collection, validation, and reporting.
 Automate and establish processes to integrate asset management, financial and service planning processes.
-This include alignment of systems, roles, and data. i.e. ensure asset data across the asset register, pavement management system and GIS is consistently reconciled.
-High 2023/24 2.
+This includes alignment of systems, roles, and data. i.e. ensure asset data across the asset register, pavement management system and GIS is consistently reconciled.
+High 2024/25 2.
 Review and establish clear assumptions and a consistent approach to calculating depreciation and backlog.
 Apply this approach across all asset classes to obtain the most accurate backlog.
 Assess the backlog against Council's infrastructure priorities, financial budgets and Long Term Financial Planning.
 Refine backlog calculations and assumptions to improve the understanding and tracking of Council's backlog.
-This includes overlaying asset criticality, utilisation and functionality data points to assess backlog against a consistent methodology High 2023/24 3.
+This includes overlaying asset criticality, utilisation, and functionality data points to assess backlog against a consistent methodology High 2024/25 3.
 Clearly identify all asset expenditure requirements into four categories: renewals, new, maintenance, and operational.
 Establish clear budgets and reporting lines for each category.
 Development of asset expenditure thresholds and definitions including adoption of Asset Capitalisation Policy.
-High 2023/24 4.
-Allocate and clarify roles, resources and responsibilities for asset management.
-This includes establishing a good understanding of asset data, finance and budgets.
+High 2024/25 4.
+Allocate and clarify roles, resources, and responsibilities for asset management.
+This includes establishing a good understanding of asset data, finance, and budgets.
 Establish clear communication protocols between finance and the wider organisation.
 Roles and responsibilities mapped across Council.
 Key roles around asset data ownership, asset budget management, and asset service planning responsibilities.
-High 2023/24 5.
+High 2024/25 5.
 Review and establish agreed levels of services in consultation with the community, outlined in the asset management plans.
-Undertake detailed community consultation engagement include trade off analysis based on utilisation, community importance and risk Medium 2024/25 6.
-Review and estimate the future lifecycle costs of all decisions relating to new service levels and new assets, donated or built.
-All new asset lifecycle costs are estimated and included in business cases and long term financial plans Medium 2023/24 7.
+Undertake detailed community consultation engagement including trade off analysis based on utilisation, community importance and risk.
+Medium 2025/26 6.
+Review and estimate the future lifecycle costs of all decisions relating to new service levels and new assets, donated, or built.
+All new asset lifecycle costs are estimated and included in business cases and long term financial plans.
+Medium 2024/25 7.
 Review the future lifecycle costs and effects of donated assets on financial sustainability and the level of service delivery to the community.
-Create a disposal assets plan that feeds information into the Long Term Financial Plan.
-All donated asset lifecycle costs are estimated and included in business cases and long term financial plans Develop asset rationalisation program to dispose of any assets not providing service to community or do not meet cost benefit principles Medium 2024/25
+Create an asset disposal plan that feeds information into the Long Term Financial Plan.
+All donated asset lifecycle costs are estimated and included in business cases and long term financial plans.
+Develop an asset rationalisation program to dispose of any assets not providing service to community or do not meet cost benefit principles.
+Medium 2024/25

 8. Prioritise and plan asset renewals to meet agreed service levels based on site inspections, infrastructure priorities and community importance.
-100% of assets have been assessed against agreed level of service criteria, are inspected and prioritised per required (risk based) criteria Medium 2024/25 9.
-Identify and prioritise critical assets for Council and its community.
+100% of assets have been assessed against agreed level of service criteria, are inspected, and prioritised per required (risk based) criteria.
+Medium 2025/26 9.
+Identify and prioritise critical assets for Council and the community.
 Establish emergency response plans and asset ownership for critical assets.
-All asset sub classes assessed for criticality and emergency response plans adopted for all critical assets Medium 2024/25 10.
+All asset sub classes assessed for criticality and emergency response plans adopted for all critical assets.
+Medium 2025/26 10.
 Create an environment where Council employees take part in the overall management of Council assets by developing asset management awareness and capability throughout the organisation.
 Medium 2024/25